 Unlike the previous three editions of the Capital Plan, this Capital Plan presents characteristics for each of the Capital Needs thereby showing how each of them assists the Agency in reaching these Strategic Goals.
-We are adding these characteristics to the Capital Plan and are no longer providing a quantitative capital needs prioritization score.
+We are adding these characteristics to the Capital Plan and are no longer providing a quantitative score.